mattneary/Tarpits-Abstraction/SExprs.md

 A Language of S-Expressions
 ---------------------------
+__TODO:__ dotted lists

 ###Numbers
 Returning to our prior definition of numbers, we will now define arbitrarily long strings of decimal digits.
+As you can see, the following defines numbers by either matching single digits and defining them as a successor, or by matching leading digits and a single final digit and evaluating them separately.

 <div>
 \begin{align*}